lamp-studios/lamptools/README.md

 - Sidebar navigation (Home, Settings, About, Text Tools) backed by a stacked view
 - Tool cards rendered from YAML catalogs, with a verified badge for first-party tools
-- On-demand plugin install from a URL — downloads, validates, and stages atomically
+- On-demand plugin install from a URL, which downloads, validates, and stages atomically
 - Three plugin kinds: **web** (opens in browser), **python** (Qt widget with hot-reload), and **webview** (loads a URL in an embedded view)
 - Windows version gate (requires Windows 10 1507 or newer)
 - A CLI scaffolder for plugin authors